zxrepo/tbblue/CONTRIBUTING.md

 ### 13. You can use the entirety of the distribution in other projects if it's unchanged but these projects cannot hold the Sincair or Next names ###

 This is not actually part of the contribution guidelines but it's also a good place to mention.
 This distribution contains VHDL and schematics to build a system 100% compatible to the **ZX Spectrum Next**.
+This is not only 100% legal as this is a fully open system, it's even encouraged in the spirit of innovation always born from the *Sinclair* legacy, however due to licensing restrictions the following need apply:
-This is fully legal, however you cannot use neither the **ZX Spectrum Next** and **Sinclair** names in any combination thereof, as these are trademarked by their respective owners and their usage is governed by license agreements and IP laws.
+  a.  you *cannot* use neither the **ZX Spectrum Next** and **Sinclair** names in any combination thereof, as these are trademarked by their respective owners and their usage is governed by license agreements and IP laws.
-If you create your own machine based on the schematics and code included herewith, you can refer to it with your **own chosen name**, as *ZX Next-Compatible** or **TBBlue-compatible**.
+  b.
+If you create your own machine based on the schematics and code included herewith, you can refer to it with your **own chosen name**, as **ZX Next-Compatible** or **TBBlue-compatible**.
+  c.
 You **cannot** use the **Sinclair** logo in any boot screen, advertising or promotional material if it's not an _actual_ **ZX Spectrum Next** (cased or in board-only form) produced by **SpecNext Ltd**.
 You are additionally required to display the TBBlue logo upon boot on your machines/emulators that incorporate all **ZX Spectrum Next** features.

 ### 14. By contributing to the TBBlue distribution you're acknowledging that all the above are in-force and that you agree to them ###